hosseinjarrahi/majra/README.md

 </p>

 <h2 align="center">
- 🎯 Just focus on your logic
+ Don't waste time for configuration 🎯 Just focus on your logic
 </p>

 ## About Majra